 The cycle of the seasons is clearly of importance in his work, with its powerful implications of growth and fruition and rebirth, elements for which, at best, he finds - like Graham Sutherland, for example - potent symbolic abstractions in imagery which inevitably suggests much more than it describes."

-a time to embracing
+a time to embrace

 signed, numbered and dated in pencil